accordproject/template-archive/README.md

 [![Build Status](https://travis-ci.org/accordproject/cicero.svg?branch=master)](https://travis-ci.org/accordproject/cicero)

+## Introduction

+Cicero is an Open Source implementation of the Accord Protocol, Template Specification.
+It defines the structure of natural language templates, bound to a data model, that can be executed using request/response JSON messages.

+Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
+Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
+The Cicero engine can then be used to execute a clause (an instance of a template) against a JSON payload.

 ## Structure of the Code Repository

 Top level repository (cicero), with sub packages.
 Each sub-package is published as an independent npm module using `lerna`: